Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Experimental Evaluation

-{\sc AdtRem} compares favorably to CVC4 extended with induction (compare rows `$\mathrm{Eldarica_{noADT}}$' and `$\mathrm{Z3_{noADT}}$' to row `CVC4+Ind').
-An interesting point is that the effectiveness of CVC4 may be increased if one extends the problem formalization with extra axioms, and in particular, with lemmas which may be used for proving the main conjecture.
-Indeed, CVC4 solves 100 problems when auxiliary lemmas are added, and 134 problems when, in addition, CVC4 runs on the more sophisticated {\bf dti} encoding, which is based on a double representation of natural numbers, using both the built-in type {\it Int} and the ADT definition with the zero and successor constructors.
+{\sc AdtRem} compares favorably to CVC4 extended with induction (compare rows `$\mathrm{Eldarica_{\/noADT}}$' and `$\mathrm{Z3_{\/noADT}}$' to row `CVC4+Ind').
+Interestingly, the effectiveness of CVC4 may be increased if one extends the problem formalization with extra lemmas which may be used for proving the main conjecture.
+Indeed, CVC4 solves 100 problems when auxiliary lemmas are added, and 134 problems when, in addition, it runs on the {\bf dti} encoding, where natural numbers are represented using both the built-in type {\it Int} and the ADT definition with the zero and successor constructors.
 Our results show that in most cases {\sc AdtRem} needs neither those extra axioms nor that sophisticated encoding.

-Finally, in Table~\ref{tab:examples} we report some problems solved by {\sc AdtRem} that are not solved by CVC4 with induction, or vice versa.
+Finally, in Table~\ref{tab:examples} we report some problems solved by {\sc AdtRem} with Eldarica that are not solved by CVC4 with induction (using any encoding and auxiliary lemmas), or vice versa.
+For details, see { {\url{https://fmlab.unich.it/adtrem/}}}.